It’s not about how much you learn but how you learn!

 - Benchmarks/exemplars Checklists, such as Student acquisition of skills

-Our Middle School Program offers both CBSE & CAIE (IGCSE) curriculum .
+Our Middle School Program offers CBSE, CAIE (IGCSE) and IB MYP* curriculum .

 The Gaudium School is affiliated to CBSE (Registration No: 3630194 – All India Secondary School Examination).
 The approaches of academic activities are to provide stress free, child centered and holistic education to all children without compromising on quality.
 The curriculum is designed to achieve quality benchmarks in middle school education consistent with the National goals.We bring in innovative methods to achieve academic excellence in conformity with psychological, pedagogical and social principles.